QwantResearch/cozy-stack/docs/fulltext.md

 - an `indexMu` that is a mutex protecting this instance,
 - an `indexHighlight` that is a boolean.
 If set to true, we will store fields to allow for highlight when querying,
 - an `indexContent` that is a boolean.
 If set to true, we will index content associated with a file,
+- a `languages` list of strings.
+It contains the list of languages to deal with for this instance,
 - an `instName` that is a string to easily access the instance name.

 The `instanceIndex.initializeIndexDocType()` creates the `indexList` and allocates the mapping between `docType`, `lang` and `IndexWrapper`.
 It will then call `instanceIndex.getIndex()` for each.